 Make a Splash: Free Lolita!

 Meet Lolita: an intelligent and sensitive orca confined to the smallest orca tank in North America.
 Captivity means daily misery for Lolita, but big bucks for the Miami Seaquarium.
 And, even though her shameful living conditions violate both the Endangered Species Act and the Animal Welfare Act the USDA continues to hand out AWA licenses to the Seaquarium.

 Fighting to Free Lolita

 The Animal Legal Defense Fund is working hard to give Lolita the justice she deserves, including protection under the Endangered Species Act (ESA).
 The Animal Legal Defense Fund (along with PETA) sued the National Marine Fisheries Service (NMFS) to end the exclusion of Lolita from the Endangered Species Act (ESA) of the Pacific Northwest’s Southern Resident orcas.
-NMFS found ALDF’s joint petition had merit and announced a final rule to include Lolita under the ESA in 2015.
+NMFS found the joint petition had merit and announced a final rule to include Lolita under the ESA in 2015.
 With Lolita’s endangered status secured, ALDF, PETA, and the Orca Network filed another lawsuit arguing that her captivity violates the Endangered Species Act.
 A judge recently dismissed the lawsuit, but we are evaluating our options for appeal.
 The Animal Legal Defense Fund, alongside PETA and Orca Network, is also suing the USDA for issuing an exhibitor’s license to Miami Seaquarium’s new owner.
 The courts must intervene to protect Lolita where the federal agencies have repeatedly failed her.

 Let Lolita Go Home